 Assistant Professor of History and Marian Hoppin Chair of Asian Studies Xia Shi, with support from the Provost’s Office, was selected as one of the ten (10) awardees for the ASIANetwork Faculty Enhancement Program 2017 Summer Seminar in Indonesia, which is supported by the Andrew W. Mellon Foundation at that organization.
 The program intends to deepen Asian Studies in the Liberal Arts colleges by selecting and facilitating faculty to study a country in Asia which lies outside their primary range of expertise.
 The study-travel seminar that Professor Shi will attend will consist of structured workshops directed by a country expert held at three different times over a one-year period.
 Outcomes of these seminars will be highly valuable for Professor Shi to include new Asia material for her existing courses as well as further sustain and deepen the study of Asia among our students on NCF campus.

-Assistant Professor of Biology and Environmental Studies Emily Saarinen was selected by the Minnesota Zoological Garden to partner with them in performing research on the native Minnesota butterfly species.
+Assistant Professor of Biology and Environmental Studies Emily Saarinen secured funds from the Minnesota Zoological Garden to partner with them in performing research on the native Minnesota butterfly species.
 In addition to strengthening ties with external institutions, the project provides undergrad research opportunities for select New College students.

 Associate Professor of Sociology Sarah Hernandez with support from the Social Sciences Division, the Humanities Division and New College Chapter of the United Faculty of Florida (NCUFF), received from the Music Performance Trust Fund an award to support Tom Neilson’s performance held on campus.
 The concert provided a combination of art and activism and all were invited to attend – free!